Cassegrain reflector: Off-axis configurations

 An unusual variant of the Cassegrain is the Schiefspiegler telescope ("skewed" or "oblique reflector"; also known as the "Kutter telescope" after its inventor, Anton Kutter) which uses tilted mirrors to avoid the secondary mirror casting a shadow on the primary.
 However, while eliminating diffraction patterns this leads to several other aberrations that must be corrected.

 Several different off-axis configurations are used for radio antennas.

-Another off-axis, unobstructed design and variant of the Cassegrain is the 'Yolo' reflector invented by Arthur Leonard.
-This design uses a spherical or parabolic primary and a mechanically warped spherical secondary to correct for off-axis induced astigmatism.
-When set up correctly the Yolo can give uncompromising unobstructed views of planetary objects and non-wide field targets, with no lack of contrast or image quality caused by spherical aberration.
+Another off-axis, unobstructed design and variant of the Cassegrain is the 'Yolo' reflector invented by Arthur LeonardThis design uses a spherical or parabolic primary and a mechanically warped spherical secondary to correct for off-axis induced astigmatism.
+When set up correctly the Yolo is claimed to give unobstructed views of planetary objects and non-wide field targets, with no lack of contrast or image quality caused by spherical aberration.
 The lack of obstruction also eliminates the diffraction associated with Cassegrain and Newtonian reflector astrophotography.